bfillmer/rrr-playground/README.md

 * Sub-divide components and play with a second set of events/redux reducers.
 * Add testing with tape, linting, css pre-processing.
 The usual pieces from other boilerplates.
 * Is it worth optimizing the duplication between certain events and the Redux actions?
 Events can exist without a Redux action, but not the other way around.
 Perhaps standardizing the action as a sub-property of the event and building the Redux action from that automatically to reduce duplicate effort.
+* Leverage reselect for acting against the state stream, thus allowing each component (container level most likely) to determine what's data requirements are.